brianbianchi/shortener/README.md

 # URL shortening service

-Purpose for using a URL shortening service:
+## Purpose
 - "beautify" a link
 - track clicks
 - disguise the underlying address

-Cons of using a URL shortening service:
+## Cons

-- although disguising of the underlying address may be desired for legitimate business or personal reasons, it is open to abuse
+- disguised link could be malicious
-- some URL shortening service providers are blacklisted or considered to be spam
+- some shortening service providers are blacklisted or considered to be spam
 - some websites prevent short, redirected URLs from being posted

 ## `URL` schema